aspnetboilerplate/questions-answers/README.md

 To run the sample:

-- Open it in VS2013
+- Open the solution with Visual Studio.
+- Set `ModuleZeroSampleProject.Web` as your startup project.
-- Check connection string in web.config and change if you want to.
+- Check the connection string in Web.config and change if necessary.
-- Run DB migrations (Run 'Update-Database' command from Package Manager Console while ModuleZeroSampleProject.EntityFramework is selected as default project) to create database and initial data.
+- Run database migrations: Run 'Update-Database' command from Package Manager Console while ModuleZeroSampleProject.EntityFramework is selected as default project.
+This creates database and populates initial data.
 - Run the application!
-You will see the login form:
+That's it.

 ![alt login form](https://raw.githubusercontent.com/aspnetboilerplate/questions-answers/master/doc/login-form.png)